ubports/docs.ubports.com/userguide/dailyuse/location.rst

 .. figure:: /_static/images/userguide/location/location-prompt.png
     :align: center

 Select ``Allow`` to give the app access to your current location.
-Select ``Don't allow`` to deny the app access to your current location.
-Some app features may not work correctly if you select ``Don't allow``.
+Select ``Don't Allow`` to deny the app access to your current location.
+Some app features may not work correctly if you select ``Don't Allow``.

 Changing your permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You can change your decision to allow an app access to your location data.
-This is useful you gave an app access to your location but you'd like to deny access, or if you denied access but would like to give access.
+This is useful when you gave an app access to your location but you'd like to deny access, or if you denied access but would like to give access.

 There are several ways to find these controls.

 Location settings
 """""""""""""""""

 `Open location settings in the settings app`_.
 All of the apps which have requested access to your location are listed under ``Let apps access this location:``.
-Toggle the switch next to an app on to allow it to access your location data.
-Toggle the switch off to deny access.
+Toggle the switch next to an app "on" to allow it to access your location data.
+Toggle the switch "off" to deny access.

 App permission settings
 """""""""""""""""""""""

 Launch the ``System Settings`` app.
 Select ``Security & Privacy``, then select ``App permissions``, followed by ``Location``.
 All of the apps which have requested access to your location are listed.
-Toggle the switch next to an app on to allow it to access your location data.
-Toggle the switch off to deny access.
+Toggle the switch next to an app "on" to allow it to access your location data.
+Toggle the switch "off" to deny access.

 Using apps with location services
 ---------------------------------